programmer-blog/jquery-ajax-post-example-php-mysql/README.md

 Following tasks are performed in this tutorial.

-1. Create a file postdata.php inside ajaxjquery directory.
+1. Create a file saverecords_ajax.php inside ajaxjquery directory.

 2. Add HTML code that will display form fields with a button.